We are pleased to welcome you to our libraries for studying and browsing. Please remember to bring your University card for swipe entry.

 Enabling Services provide support for students with disabilities, mental health conditions or specific learning difficulties.

 The Assistive Technology (AT) Suite is the main area for assistive technology facilities within the University.
 It is located at Highfield Campus in Hartley Library (Level 2, Room 2047) and is available during normal library opening hours.
-Students who would like to access the AT Suite will need to make a booking in advance.
+Please contact Enabling Services to find out more.

 You will find support and advice on our Academic Skills pages covering useful study skills such as: critical thinking, academic integrity (referencing and avoiding plagiarism), information management, presentation skills, exam technique and research skills.